harrison-chen87/databricks-one-workshop/README.md

 # Databricks One Calgary Guided Tour - November 27 2025

-In this workshop, teams will use the [Current Year Property Assessments](https://data.calgary.ca/Government/Current-Year-Property-Assessments-Parcel-/4bsw-nn7w/about_data) to create AI/BI Dashboards and Genie spaces in Databricks.
+In this workshop, we will use the [Current Year Property Assessments](https://data.calgary.ca/Government/Current-Year-Property-Assessments-Parcel-/4bsw-nn7w/about_data) to create AI/BI Dashboards and Genie spaces in Databricks.
 This data contains the assessed values of residential, non-residential and farm land properties in Calgary.
 The properties in this dataset consist of Calgary lands that have a registered parcel at Alberta’s Land Titles Office.

 ### Getting Started
 1. Open your Databricks workspace